sumandroid/feature_gating_module/README.md

  }

 Note:
->Use whitespace after every operator and operands including opening and closing brackets
+>Use whitespace after every operator and operands including opening and closing brackets.
->attributes in condition expression are case-insensitive
+>Attributes in condition expression are case-insensitive.
->Only the valid attributes of User/Person class can be used
+>Only the valid attributes of User/Person class can be used.
 >Unit Test Cases are written under test folder.

 * To Compile/Build the project